Bugatti La Voiture Noire is a $12.4-million one-off with shades of Atlantic

 •See All

-Discuss: Bugatti La Voiture Noire is a $12.5-million one-off with shades of Atlantic
+Discuss: Bugatti La Voiture Noire is a $12.5M one-off inspired by the Atlantic

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.